unibo-dtm-se-2324-gymapp/gymapp/sections/11-selfevaluation/index.md

 # Self-evaluation

-- An individual section is required for each member of the group
-- Each member must self-evaluate their work, listing the strengths and weaknesses of the product
-- Each member must describe their role within the group as objectively as possible.
-It should be noted that each student is only responsible for their own section

 ## Marta's section:

 I think we made a simple, functional software that does what it has to do but that at the same time can be improved by adding new functionalities in order to offer a better product to the customer such as a timer or a way to link images or videos to the exercise.